jarekbryk/maudr/README.md

 ### Introduction

 The package uses enzyme kinetic parameters for _S. cerevisiae_ alcohol dehydrogenase, as established in a [1987 publication by Ganzhorn _et al._](https://www.jbc.org/article/S0021-9258(18)61419-X/pdf).
-An Excel file with the parameters for ADH and its inhibitors is provided by default (`reaction_parameters.xlsx`), however, parameters for other enzymes and inhibitors can be provided by the user, as long as the column names remain unchanged:
+An Excel file with the parameters for ADH and its inhibitors is provided by default (`reaction_parameters.xlsx`), however, parameters for other enzymes and inhibitors can be provided by the user, as long as the column names remain unchanged (Fig. 1.):

 - `rxn_substrate`
 - `Kcat`